Foxit PDF SDK 7.2

 - Discard embedded print settings

 Scanning files using PDF SDK for Android/iOS

 We have developed in-house technology to enable scanning functionality with our SDK.
 The scanning add-on uses Foxit’s high-quality rendering technology and applies automatic page detection, flash, color management and settings for measurements to bring camera captured documents into enterprise-quality PDFs.

 ALSO IN THIS RELEASE

-We’ve added new demos for text comparison, PDF file optimization, HTML to PDF conversion, .NET core, and a signature demo for LTV to show you how to get the most out of our new features.
+We’ve added new demos on how to add a Qt view demo for C+ in Linux, info on the new PDF file optimization options, sample codes for rendering to DC and many more to show you how to get the most out of our new features.
 Download our SDK here and take a look.